typhoidgenomics/TyphoidGenomicsConsortiumMykrobe/README.md

 # Typhoid Genomics Consortium Paper: Typhi Mykrobe (2024)

-This repository holds the tabulated data and code behind the paper of the [Global Typhoid Genomics Consortium](https://typhoidgenomics.org/), "Typhi Mykrobe: fast and accurate lineage and antimicrobial resistance genotyping direct from sequence reads for the typhoid fever agent _Salmonella_ Typhi".
+This repository holds the tabulated data and code behind the paper of the [Global Typhoid Genomics Consortium](https://typhoidgenomics.org/), "Typhi Mykrobe: fast and accurate lineage identification and antimicrobial resistance genotyping directly from sequence reads for the typhoid fever agent _Salmonella_ Typhi".

 ## Licenses and and re-use: